Pac-Man World 2

 is a 2002 3D platform game developed and published by Namco Hometek for the Xbox, GameCube, and PlayStation 2.
 A version of the game for Microsoft Windows was released in 2004, and an abridged version for the Game Boy Advance was released in 2005.
 The game is a sequel to Pac-Man World (1999), and sees Pac-Man on a quest to retrieve the stolen Golden Fruit and stop the ancient ghost Spooky from terrorizing Pac-Land.
 The game received mixed reviews from critics, who praised its level design and soundtrack but criticized its camera system.

 A sequel, Pac-Man World 3, was released in 2005.
-A remake, Pac-Man World 2 Re-Pac, released on September 26, 2025, for Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Nintendo Switch 2.
+A remake, Pac-Man World 2 Re-Pac, was released in September 2025.